Isha307/Basic-Algorithms/README.md

-# Good First Issue
+# Basic-Algorithms

 ## Contributing
 Pull requests are welcome.

-You can open an issue also and discuss what you would like to add.
+**You can open an issue also and discuss what you would like to add.**

 # How to contribute.
 - Fork this repository.